¶¶ÒùÊÓƵ

 Prices and volumes

-The drop in the monthly value of goods exports was driven by a 1.1% decrease in prices, as volumes rose 0.1%.
-The significant drop in energy products exports was due to a notable decline in prices (-4.0%), while volumes increased 1.0%.
+The drop in the monthly value of goods exports was driven by a 1.6% decrease in prices, as volumes rose 1.4%.
+However, the significant drop in metal and non-metallic mineral products exports was due to a notable decline in volumes (-3.5%), adding to a price decrease of 1.9%.

-The monthly price of Western Canada Select crude oil dropped in August to $US84.43 per barrel, which dragged down the value of energy products exports, and goods exports in general.
+The monthly price of Western Canada Select crude oil dropped in September to $US75.9 per barrel, the lowest price since January 2024.

 Figure 5: Goods trade